 Shoal Creek Conservation Area

 There’s no better place to experience nature in Litchfield than the Shoal Creek Conservation Area.
 Established in 1990, Shoal Creek Conservation Area consists of 266-acres of high-diversity Southern Illinois till-plain Oak and Hickory woodland.
-Shoal Creek is one of the best remaining examples of these native environments in Illinois and a must see for environmental enthusiasts.
-In addition to 700 plant species, Lake Lou Yaeger is also home to 70 butterfly species and more than 70 separate bird species in the Conservation Area.
+It is one of the best remaining examples of these native environments in Illinois and a must see for environmental enthusiasts.
+Based on studies, there are 700 plant species, 70 butterfly species and more than 70 separate bird species in the Conservation Area.
 Don’t forget to bring your binoculars.
 You may have a chance at seeing a majestic Bald Eagle.

-Don’t forget your camera or your binoculars!
+Don’t forget to pack your camera and binoculars!
 Trail maps for Shoal Creek Conservation Area are available at the trail head.

 If you are looking for some longer hikes and some mountain bike trails, check out the Route 66 Hike & Bike Trail.